-School of Nursing Student Lounges
+School of Nursing Student Lounge

-Students have two separate lounges.
-One lounge located in Room 126 contains chairs, tables, a refrigerator, coffee pot, microwave, and vending machines.
-The second lounge located in Room 125 contains chairs and tables for students to study and work on group projects.
-Students are expected to keep both lounges clean and neat.
+One student lounge is located in Room 126 containing chairs, tables, a refrigerator, coffee pot, microwave, and vending machines Students are expected to keep the lounge clean and neat.
 Students using the refrigerator, microwave and coffee pot are responsible for cleaning up after themselves.